Madmanden/stats-preview-card-component/README.md

 ### What I learned

-I learned that building re
+I learned that building CSS with the BEM methodology is easier with SASS nesting.

 ### Continued development